 Although the Society has not collected demographic information in the past, there are records of African American male members being initiated in the early 1960s.
 The first circle to be established at a Historically Black College or University (HBCU) was when the Morris Brown College Circle was chartered in 1976.
 Omicron Delta Kappa is currently located on the campuses of six HBUC institutions: Dillard University, Morehouse College, Florida A&M University, North Carolina Central University, Xavier University of Louisiana, and Kentucky State University.

-The Society first issued its Diversity Statement more than a decade ago and expanded its Equal Opportunity Statement in 2015 to make it clear that the Society’s programs and activities, membership selection, and membership practices shall be free of bias.
+The Society first issued its Diversity Statement in the mid-1990s and expanded its Equal Opportunity Statement in 2015 to make it clear that the Society’s programs and activities, membership selection, and membership practices shall be free of bias.
 Our organization has had a volunteer leadership group, focused on matters of diversity, equity, and inclusivity since that same year.

 The Society has had a tradition on speaking of matters of national concern.
 In April 1968, when Martin Luther King, Jr. was assassinated, our Society’s delegates approved and issued the following resolution: